Burning Your Candle

 Re-using your bowl

 We love to see our customers reusing their bowls!
 All our bowls are dishwasher and oven-proof.
-Our White and Anthracite bowls are suitable for food use, however our coloured bowls (Gold, Blue, Green) are not due to a small amount of lead being used in the glazing process.
+Our White, Anthracite and Black bowls are suitable for food use, however our coloured bowls (Gold, Blue, Green) are not due to a small amount of lead being used in the glazing process.